NixOS/rfcs/rfcs/0119-testing-conventions.md

-Another desire of this rfc is also to have a way for various review tools (e.g. ofborg, hydra, nixpkgs-review) to have a standard way to determine if a package has additional tests which can help verify it's correctness.
+Another desire of this rfc is also to have a way for various review tools (e.g. ofborg, hydra, nixpkgs-review) to have a standard way to determine if a package has additional tests which can help verify its correctness.

 # Motivation
 [motivation]: #motivation